 Because of our ageing population, jobs in healthcare are on the rise, and there is no stop to job growth potential.
 Once you start a career in healthcare, there might not be much chance to sit down at a desk – you will usually be constantly on your feet seeing to your clients and patients – and ensuring that they receive the best care that they can.
 Jobs in healthcare can be rewarding and fulfilling.

 Do your career research and notice that there will be some paperwork (within a healthcare job) that might require you to spend time at a desk, but this will be negligible time compared to all the practical tasks you will need to carry out.

 Take your hand to travel blogging

 There has been a huge explosion in travel blogs over the last 5 years due to Snapchat and Instagram.
-Check out this list of top travel bloggers and see how much they can earn.
 Could you join their illustrious ranks?

 If you love to travel, why not consider becoming a travel blogger?
 That way, you will get to travel all the time for work.
 You might like to base yourself in one city that you have some in-depth knowledge of, and might even consider offering bespoke services such as guided tours around its main sights and attractions.
 Alternatively, you might want to join a company that offers blog and PR representation.
 Aim to hone your professional image and finally escape your desk.